foopod/locked-away/story/02 Radio Silence.md

 #2016-04-03

-She must have a lot on today.
+She must be busy today.
 I hope Elora is't too stressed out over her media assignment.
-She has been obsessing over it for weeks.
+She has been obsessing over this thing for weeks.

-She won't reply to my facebook messages even though I know shes online.
-I just want her to talk to me.
+Shes online, why won't reply to my facebook messages?
+I just want her to hear how her day is going.

 Did I do something wrong?